AndreWohnsland/CocktailBerry/readme.md

 - PyQt5, requests, pyyaml, GitPython, typer
 - RaspberryPi 3 (older may work but are not tested)
 ```

-It's worth mentioning that I optimized the UI for a touch display with a 800x480 or a 1024x800 resolution ([this is my display](https://www.amazon.de/gp/product/B071XT9Z7H/ref=ppx_yo_dt_b_asin_title_o05_s00?ie=UTF8&psc=1)).
-By default, the full screen is also limited to 800x480.
-So usually you won't have any problems with the usual HD or uHD screens.
-But some screens (like my little 13' Laptop screen) don't show the proper fonts/UI placements.
-You can change the application size with the according config settings, if you want to use a different screen size.
-See [Setting up the Machine / Modifying other Values](#setting-up-the-machine--modifying-other-values) for more information.

 ## Install PyQt5 on RaspberryPi